 Are pouches or jars better for baby food?

 Both formats have advantages.
 Pouches are convenient, portable, and mess-free, but some pediatricians recommend spoon-feeding to develop oral motor skills.
 Glass jars (like Beech-Nut) eliminate plastic chemical exposure concerns.
+Shelf-stable products are often more practical, portable, and budget-friendly for everyday use.
 The best approach often combines both formats depending on the situation—jars for home meals, pouches for on-the-go convenience.

 Which brand has the lowest sugar content?